nordeck/jitsi-keycloak-adapter/docs/setup-standalone.md

 The setup guide to install `Jitsi Keycloak Adapter` on a standalone Jitsi server.

-Tested on `Debian 11 Bullseye`.
+Tested on `Debian 11 Bullseye` with `Jitsi v2.0.8719`.
 Use `root` account while running the commands.

 - [1.
 Token authentication](#1-token-authentication)
   - [1.1 jitsi-meet-tokens package](#11-jitsi-meet-tokens-package)